matsuyoshi30/harbor/README.md

 ### TOC

-If you want to use TableOfContent, set true frontmatter `toc`.
+If you want to use TableOfContent, you need to write words greater than 400, and set `true` frontmatter `toc`.

 ## Frontmatter example